ZW007/PulsarBash/README.md

 <details>
   <summary> Click to expand: A bash script</summary>
   <br>
-  Please refer to the bash script `/src/exclamation.sh` It adds an exclamation at the end of the input.
+  Please refer to the bash script /src/exclamation.sh in the repo.
+It adds an exclamation at the end of the input.

 </details>